Unlocked (2023 film)

-Unlocked is a 2023 South Korean psychological thriller film directed by Kim Tae-joon in his directorial debut, starring Chun Woo-hee, Im Si-wan and Kim Hee-won.
+Unlocked is a 2023 South Korean psychological thriller film directed by Kim Tae-joon in his directorial debut, starring Chun Woo-hee, Yim Si-wan and Kim Hee-won.
 It was released on Netflix for streaming on February 17, 2023.

 Plot

 Lee Na-mi is a young woman who primarily works as a marketer at a start-up company that sells jelly drinks, as well as a part-time job at her father's cafe.
 One night Na-mi leaves her smartphone on the bus, which is picked up by Oh Jun-yeong, who uses a fake voice app to arrange for Na-mi to pick up her phone at a repair shop the next day.
 At the repair shop, a masked Jun-yeong fixes Na-mi's broken phone screen and gets the password from her in order to install spyware on her phone and clone it.

 Jun-yeong, who has done this before to eight victims, methodically follows Na-mi's daily activities to learn about her life.
 Using this information, he stages repeated meetings with Na-mi and befriends her.
 Na-mi's father, Lee Seung-woo, is suspicious of Jun-yeong, so Jun-yeong tricks his way into Seung-woo's house and keeps him prisoner so he cannot protect Na-mi.

 Simultaneously, Detective Woo Ji-man investigates a murder case involving a dead body found on a remote mountain, and finds clues that implicate Jun-yeong, his son that he hasn't seen in ten years.
 Ji-man finds Jun-yeong's apartment with evidence of his activities, but Jun-yeong tricks him and is able to destroy the evidence.
 Seven additional bodies of Jun-Yeong's victims are found.